Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Experiment Design and Regret

-While the full proof of Lemma~\ref{statefeedbackinfocomp} can be found in Appendix~\ref{infocompapp}, the intuition for the proof below is as follows: Both the regret $R_T^\pi(\theta)$ and the Fisher information $\I^T(\pi;\theta)$ are expectations of quadratic forms in the variables $x_t,u_t, t=0,\dots,T-1$.
-Knowing that the optimal policy $\pi^*$ renders the $\I^T(\pi;\theta^*)$ singular, we can control the small eigenvalues of $\I^T(\pi;\theta)$ in terms of the regret, which may be understood to measure the cumulative, over time, deviation from $\pi^*$.
+While the full proof of Lemma~\ref{statefeedbackinfocomp} can be found in \Cref{sec:proof:statefeedbackinfocomp}, the intuition for the proof below is as follows.
+Both the regret $\mathsf{R}_T^\pi(\theta)$ and the Fisher information $\I(\pi;\theta,T)$ are expectations of quadratic forms in the variables $X_t,U_t, t=0,\dots,T-1$.
+Knowing that the optimal policy $\pi_\star$ renders the $\I(\pi_\star;\theta,T)$ singular, we can control the small eigenvalues of $\I(\pi;\theta,T)$ in terms of the regret of that policy by a simple Taylor approximation.
+In other words, we regard the regret of a policy simply as a measure of its deviation from $\pi_\star$ and incorporate this as a constraint on experiment design.

-\paragraph{Unstructured Uncertainty.} In the literature, much has attention has been given to the case in which both $A$ and $B$ are completely unknown.
+\paragraph{Unstructured Uncertainty} In the literature, much attention has been given to the case in which both $A$ and $B$ are completely unknown.
 This corresponds to the parametrization $\VEC [A(\theta) \: B(\theta) ] = \theta$.
-Our characterization of hard-to-learn instances takes a particularly simple form for this parametrization.
+Our characterization of the nullspace of the Fisher information takes a particularly simple form for this parametrization.

 \begin{proposition} Suppose that $\VEC = \theta$.
-Suppose further that $\det (A-BK) \neq 0$.
-Then the information singular subspace $\mathtt{U}$ is unique, is equal to $\ker HH^\top \otimes \Sigma_w^{-1}$, and has dimension
+Suppose further that $\det (A+BK) \neq 0$.
+Then the information singular subspace $\mathtt{U}$ is unique, is equal to $\ker HH^\T \otimes \Sigma_W^{-1}$, and has dimension